tahaafzal5/zero2prod/Notes.md

 # Ch 7 - Reject Invalid Subscribers #2

 ## Confirmation Emails
-* Now that our remails are syntactically correct, we need to make sure they exist and reachable.
+* Now that our emails are syntactically correct, we need to make sure they exist and reachable.

 ### Subscriber Consent
-* We will confirm emails by sending confirmation emails and this will also tell us about the subsriber's explicit consent before we send our first newsletter.
+* We will confirm emails by sending confirmation emails and this will also tell us about the subscriber's explicit consent before we send our first newsletter.

 ### The Confirmation User Journey
 * The user will receive an email with a confirmation link.